 Another horizon where the impact of climate change was analyzed is the connection between climate change and its subsequent effects on healthcare expenditure.
-A recent study on South Asia shows that climate change due to carbon emissions can lead to a substantial increase in healthcare expenditure (Azad et al., 2018).
+A recent study in South Asia shows that climate change due to carbon emissions can lead to a substantial increase in healthcare expenditure (Azad et al., 2018).
 As a result, climate change threatens human security in both direct and indirect ways, with increased salinity in the water as a result of increased climatic change (Zakar et al., 2020).
 Moreover, climate change has an impact on food security.
 According to one study, a decrease in cereal production as a result of climate change ultimately leads to an increase in cereal prices (Yan et al., 2022).
+Moreover, there has been some empirical study on how climate change increased the occurrence of the number of natural disasters (cyclones, flash floods etc.).
+For example, climate change increased the occurrence of flood hazards in the northern region of Sri Lanka (Nagamuthu & Rajendram, 2015) and increased the temperature in India (Chand et al., 2021).
+The latter study proved it using the total vapor content over the north Indian Ocean.

-There is another stream of literature that focuses on the relationship between economic growth, carbon emissions, and energy consumption.
-A recent study in the case of Sri Lanka from 1971-2006 suggests a long-run causal relationship between carbon emissions and energy consumption (Uddin et al., 2016).
+There is another stream of literature that focuses on the relationship between economic growth, carbon emission and energy consumption.
+A recent study in the case of Sri Lanka from 1971-2006, suggests the long-run causal relationship between carbon emission and energy consumption (Uddin et al., 2016).
 Therefore, a number of environmental organizations expressed their support for a global system of environmental norms, though developing countries maintain lower standard norms than developed countries (Tisdell, 2003).

 Unfortunately, less focus has been given to linking employment with climate change.
-Most of the studies used computed general equilibrium (CGE) models while examining the nexus between employment and climate change.
-To analyze the unemployment effects of anthropogenic climate change, it was observed that carbon emission restrictions would increase the unemployment rate if supportive policies were not taken, like wage subsidies for those who were associated with the carbon-emitting industries.
+Most of the studies used Computable General Equilibrium (CGE) models while examining the nexus between employment and climate change.
+Such as to analyze the unemployment effects of anthropogenic climate change, it was observed that carbon emission restrictions would increase the unemployment rate if supportive policies were not taken like wage subsidies for those who were associated with the carbon-emitting industries.
 This study assumed labor market flexibility.
 Otherwise, sectorial shipment of labor would not be plausible (Babiker et al., 2006).
-A similar kind of conclusion was drawn in the case of OECD countries using the CGE model, whereas the previous study used a dynamic CGE model (Château et al., 2011).
+A similar kind of conclusion was drawn in the case of OECD countries using the CGE model whereas the previous study used a dynamic CGE model (Château et al., 2011).

 Though there were different types of models developed to analyze the impact of climate change, many of them were criticized later by the researchers due to methodological flaws.
 We would like to give a quick review of them.
 Under the umbrella of Integrated Assessment Models (IAMs), a set of special methods were developed to analyze the effects of climate change from various aspects and to evaluate the extent of carbon pricing.
-The first of them is Dynamic Integrated Climate Economy (DICE), which is followed by Regional Integrated Climate Economy (RICE), PAGE 1995, PAGE 2002, and FUND, which are often dubbed cost-benefit integrated assessment models.
-The primary goals of these models were to calculate the social costs of carbon (SCC) for carbon pricing policies.
-To do so, they relied mostly on the marginal social costs of carbon, which were criticized later because the marginal analysis underestimated the economic costs of carbon emissions.
+The first of them is Dynamic Integrated Climate Economy (DICE) which is followed by Regional Integrated Climate Economy (RICE), PAGE1995, PAGE2002, and FUND which are often dubbed as costsbenefit integrated assessment models.
+The primary goals of these models were to calculate the social costs of carbon (SCC) for carbon pricing policy.
+To do so they relied mostly on the marginal social costs of carbon which was criticized later because the marginal analysis underestimated the economic costs of carbon emission.
 Instead, the average calculation of SCC suggested that the economic costs almost doubled (Pindyck, 2019).